Mingz6/GitHubBot/README.md

 ### Customizing Results
 Use the dropdown menu to select how many search results you want to see per page.

+For a visual walkthrough of these features, check out the [demo video](#demo-video) above.

 ## Development